wgzgithub/VeTra/README.md

 4.SPnumber - a threshold for constrcuting the long shortest paths.
 The default is 1000.

-5.graphClusterCutoff - a threshold for clustering close shortest paths.
-The default is 0.01.
+5.graphClusterCutoff -  a threshold for the inconsistency coefficients (or inconsistent values) of nodes in the tree(agglomerative clusters from linkages)

 6.WCCsizeCutoff -

+7.thres_cellshape -